-Latest Magic Leap patent shows off AR prototype design
+Latest Magic Leap patent shows off prototype AR glasses design

 Andy Rubin describes the taste of crow after Essential spills customer data